- Life on earth is dominated by plants – they make up 82% of global biomass.

-In this post I provide an overview – with summary graphic – of Earth’s biomass, how it is distributed between taxa (the taxonomic group of organisms), and the environments within which they live.
+In this post, I provide an overview – with a summary graphic – of Earth’s biomass, how it is distributed between taxa (the taxonomic group of organisms), and the environments within which they live.
 This summary is based on the findings of research by Bar-On, Phillips & Milo published in the Proceedings of the National Academy of Sciences (PNAS).1

 Humans account for just 0.01% of biomass

 There are several ways we can answer the question of how much life is on Earth.
 We could, for example, count the number of species, population sizes or the number of individual organisms.
-But these metrics can make it difficult to compare between taxa: small organisms may have a large population but still account for a very small percentage of Earth’s organic matter.
+But these metrics can make it difficult to compare taxa: small organisms may have a large population but still account for a very small percentage of Earth’s organic matter.

 For a meaningful comparison, Bar-On et al. (2018) quantified life using the metric of biomass.
-Biomass is measured here in tonnes of carbon as it is a key building-block of life.2
+Biomass is measured here in tonnes of carbon as it is a key building block of life.2

 In the graphic below I summarize the distribution of global biomass by taxonomic kingdom (on the left), with a magnified snapshot of the animal kingdom (on the right).